Extensive Home Recording Studio Equipment List

 Active

-Active studio monitors have amplifiers and crossovers built in and are the most common type found in home studios - they are also found in many professional studios these days.
-They offer a range of benefits including the fact that you don't need to have additional amps or the need to worry about pairing them correctly to the speakers - you can basically take them out of the box and plug them in.
-The KRK Rokit series and the Yamaha HS series are two of the best examples of active monitors that you'll find in both home and professional studios, and both brands are featured in our gear guide to the best studio monitors under $1,000..
+Active studio monitors have amplifiers and crossovers built in and are the most common type found in home studios.
+They are also found in many professional studios these days.
+They offer a range of benefits.
+The most apparent one being that you don’t need to have additional amps or the need to worry about pairing them to the speakers.
+You can take them out of the box and plug them in.

 Subwoofers

-Subwoofers do the exact opposite of providing a flat response - they magnify the bottom end.
-If you are making special mixes to be used in dance clubs, or for film and television, then you would very likely want to hear how the mix will sound in those settings.
-Many people also find them quite useful for taking the bottom-end load off their main monitors which helps them to produce a clearer and crisper sound.
-For more information see our Studio Monitor Subwoofer Guide.
+Subwoofers do the exact opposite of providing a flat response – they magnify the bottom end.
+If you are making special mixes for dance clubs, or for film and television, then you would likely want to hear how the mix will sound in those settings.

 Surround Sound & Multi-Speaker Systems